What You Need to Know to Bring Prescription Drugs into the U.S. from Mexico

 Summary

-With a little planning, you can get the medications you need while you're traveling in Mexico.
-Just be sure to check the rules and regulations before you leave so that you don't run into any problems at the border.
+With a little planning, you can get the medications you need while you're traveling in Mexico for much less than in the U.S. Just be sure to check the rules and regulations before you leave so that you don't run into any problems when returning to the U.S.

 Mexican pharmacies can be a great resource for cheaper prescription drugs.
 But before you buy, be sure to do your research and understand the risks.
 This will help ensure that you get the medications you need without any problems.